bignosethethird/af-ZA_joomla_lang/README.md

 ### Step 5: Set up the package configuration file

 In the `utilities/configuration.sh` file, set the following values.
-The comments in the file should be self-explanitary:
+Unless you are creating a language pack for a new language, you only need to change the first variable, ```TRANSLATIONVERSION_XML="3.9.5.1"```.
+The comments in the rest of the file should be self-explanitary:

    ```bash
    # For your first release of version 3.9.5, say this: